-Áine started out on tin-whistle and traditional music and moved on to playing classical music for many years.
+Áine started out learning traditional Irish music on tin-whistle as a child in West Clare and moved on to playing classical music for many years.
 She has a lot of varied experience in performance – solo classical, orchestral, musical society pit-orchestras, concert band, solo trad, group trad, trad pub gigs, wedding and funeral services.
 She completed with honours a Master’s in Irish Traditional Music Performance in 2004 at UL.

 The Tunes Foundry 2

-This, Áine’s most recent album is a follow-on from her CD The Tunes Foundry which was an album made up entirely of her own newly composed tunes (23 in total – see details of that album below).
+This, Áine’s most recent album, is a follow-on from her CD The Tunes Foundry (an album made up entirely of her own newly composed tunes (23 in total – see details of that album below).

 This new album The Tunes Foundry 2 has again, new tunes composed by Áine but this time, rather than joining the tunes together in sets that play well together – she gave each tune an individual track – 30 tunes/30 tracks – her idea being that musicians might find it easier to decide which tunes they would like to learn.